quickwit-oss/helm-charts/README.md

 ## Upgrade helm chart from 0.5.0 to 0.6.0

-The seed configuration has been moved from the quickwit configuration to a dedicated configuration

-The changes are:
-- the `config.indexes` field is moved to `seed.indexes`
-- the `config.sources` field is moved to `seed.sources`
+The way the `config` value works has changed in 0.6.0.
+It is now copied "as is" to the Quickwit nodes' configurations.
+In particular:

+- the `config.postgres` section does not support the following attributes anymore